gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 ## The Component Descriptor

 An Installation references its blueprint indirectly via a so-called [component descriptor](../../../concepts/Glossary.md#_component-descriptor_).
 In general, a component descriptor is used to describe all required resources for the deployment of a component.
-The [component descriptor for the current example](./component-descriptor.yaml) contains only one resource, namely the blueprint.
+The [component descriptor for the current example](component-descriptor) contains only one resource, namely the blueprint.
+As you might have noticed when clicking on the link to the component descriptor for the current example, there currently exist two different versions - v2 and v3.
+While v3 theoretically has more capabilities than v2, they are functionally identical for the scope of these examples.
+For more information, refer to https://ocm.software/.
 We will describe component descriptors more detailed in later examples.

 We have uploaded the component descriptor for our example [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/landscaper-examples/guided-tour/external-blueprint) into an OCI registry, from where the Landscaper can access it.
 You can find the command which we have used to upload the component descriptor in this script:
 [commands/push-component-descriptor.sh](./commands/push-component-descriptor.sh).